-Mohan S. Misra (BS Metallurgical Engr 1970) 2013 MSE DISTINGUISHED SERVICE AWARD
+Mohan S. Misra (BS '70 Metallurgical Engineering)

+2013 MSE Distinguished Service Award

-Mohan Misra founded ITN Energy Systems, Inc. in 1995.
-ITN Energy Systems was created for the research, development and commercialization of emerging technologies in the fields of energy, environment and space.
-Previously he led Materials Research & Technology at Martin Marietta Aerospace where developed and implemented several key technologies for aerospace applications including thin-film photovoltaics, smart materials and structures, advanced composites, lightweight structures and solar arrays.
+Mohan Misra founded ITN Energy Systems, Inc. in 1995 to research, develop and commercialize emerging technologies in energy, environment and space.
+Previously he led Materials Research & Technology at Martin Marietta Aerospace, developing thin-film photovoltaics, smart materials and structures, advanced composites, lightweight structures and solar arrays for aerospace applications.
 He has over 10 patents, 40 technology idea disclosures and over 100 technical publications.
-He is a member of the MSE External Advisory Board and serves on the Board of Trustees for the Colorado School of Mines.

-Larry A. Watters (BS Metallurgical Engr 1972) 2010 MSE DISTINGUISHED SERVICE AWARD
+Larry A. Watters (BS '72 Metallurgical Engineering)

+2010 MSE Distinguished Service Award

 A founding member of Taggart Global LLC, Larry Watters has served as managing director for the company since 1993.
-From its roots as a small start-up company, Taggart has grown into a business with over \$400 million in operating revenue, providing solutions for clients in the coal production, power generation, steel making, and material handling sectors.
-With over 35 years in the coal preparation industry, Mr. Watters is a current member and previous chair of the Society for Mining, Metallurgy and Exploration - American Institute of Mining, Metallurgical and Petroleum Engineers (SME-AIME), as well as a board member of the International Coal Preparation Congress and the Coal Preparation Society of America.
+Starting as a small start-up company, Taggart has grown into a business with over \$400 million in operating revenue, providing solutions in the coal production, power generation, steel making and material handling sectors.
+Larry has served on the boards of the Society for Mining, Metallurgy and Exploration - American Institute of Mining, Metallurgical and Petroleum Engineers (SME-AIME), the International Coal Preparation Congress and the Coal Preparation Society of America.